 Guided Pheasant Hunts Kansas

-Join NCK Outfitters in Kansas for a wild pheasant hunting experience you won't forget.
-Join our ever-growing number of pheasant hunters who have made NCK Outfitters their upland hunting destination of choice.
-We offer access to 4,000 acres of prime pheasant hunting land for wild birds in Kansas.
+Join NCK Outfitters in Kansas for a wild pheasant hunting experience and be a part of our ever-growing number of hunters who have made NCK Outfitters their Upland hunting destination of choice.
+We offer access to 10,000 acres of prime pheasant hunting land for wild birds in Kansas.

 Not sure what kind of pheasant hunt you are looking for?
-Don't worry, here at NCK Outfitters, we offer both.
+Don't worry, here at NCK Outfitters, we offer both wild and preserve hunts.
 Want to get out in the field and track down some birds with the help of our AKC Certified Pedigrees dog?
 Let us take you on a guided hunt.
 If letting the birds come to you is more your style, contact us about a European Tower Shoot.
-We throw 'em, you shoot 'em.

 Hunting Dogs Available